 The Group's exposure to market risk for changes in interest rates relates primarily to the Group's interest-bearing financial debts.
 The Group's policy is to manage its interest cost using a mix of fixed and variable debt.
-For the syndicated bank loan, the interest rate increased in 2022 from an average of 1.1% to 1.92%.
+The average interest rate for the syndicated bank loan amounted to 2.79% in the reporting year (2022: 1.92%).